 A 4.8 miles sculpture trail where you can find 18 pieces of art around Firth Park and Wincobank.
 This project was a collaboration between local people and artists, completed in 2011, and is a permanent public feature open to all.
 The trail takes you through ancient bluebell woods and to discover an iron age fort.
 There’s lots to see for everyone.

 Formerly Sheffield Canal Basin, Victoria Quays is part of the Tinsley Canal in Sheffield, S2.
 You can take a stroll all the way to Meadowhall alongside the water, have a picnic and enjoy the view.
 There are always lots of interesting boats parked on the quays and it is a quiet place to relax and enjoy with family and friends, only a stones throw away from the city centre.
 Read this blog to find out where it is and what to do.

-A beautiful park in the Rivelin Valley area of Sheffield,home to the water play which dates back to 1909 when it used to be an open air swimming pool.
+A beautiful park home to a popular water play area which dates back to 1909 when it used to be an open air swimming pool.
 It has a paddling pool and is open weekends from June during term time and every day during school holidays.
 Rivelin Valley Park has a playground as well as the water play area, cafe, and is on the nature trail route.
 The nature trail is 2 miles and very pictuesque.

 Hillsborough Park, in north-west Sheffield is a great park for families.
 Adjecant to the park is the Hillsborough Library, which includes a public children’s library (they have baby and toddler sessions, as well as other activities).
 There’s a large playground, duck pond, acres of parkland to explore and a walled garden.
 Hillsborough Park sees community events and festivals throughout the year, and is very acccessible on bus and tram routes (Sheffield Supertram Yellow routes).